-Which Vegan Protein Powder to use for these Energy Balls
+Which Vegan Protein Powder to use for Energy Balls

 For this recipe I have used the MyVegan Vanilla Soy Protein Isolate - it's one of my staples in creating vegan sweets and recipes.
 It's very high in protein with a subtle vanilla flavour and it's great for use in recipes (though I don't enjoy it as a protein shake on its own, just as a side-note).

 I have also tried the Matcha flavoured protein from Pureblend Co before, which works a treat in this recipe too.
 I think you can pretty much use any neutral, vanilla or matcha flavoured protein in this recipe as these will perform best.
 I would stay away from protein powders that add other flavours into the mix (e.g. chocolate, coffee, berry flavours etc) and also ideally choose a protein that is not hemp-based, as hemp often brings a strong flavour with it.

 How to make Matcha Energy Balls